The Leopard (1963 film): Plot

 In Sicily in the year 1860, Don Fabrizio Corbera, Prince of Salina, enjoys the customary comforts and privileges of his ancestry.
 War has broken out between the armies of Francis II of the Two Sicilies and the insurgent volunteer redshirts of Giuseppe Garibaldi.
-Among the rebels is the Prince's nephew, Tancredi, whose romantic politics the Prince hesitantly accepts with some whimsical sympathy.
+Among the rebels is the Prince's nephew, Tancredi Falconeri, whose romantic politics the Prince hesitantly accepts with some whimsical sympathy.
 Upset by the uprising, the Prince departs to Palermo.
 Garibaldi's army subjugates the city and expropriates Sicily from the Bourbons.
 The Prince muses upon the inevitability of change, with the middle class displacing the ruling class while on the surface everything remains the same.
 Refusing to bend to the tide of changes, the Prince departs to his summer palace at Donnafugata.

 A new national assembly calls a plebiscite and the nationalists win 512–0, thanks to the corruption and support of the town's leading citizen, Don Calogero Sedara.
 Don Calogero is invited to the villa of the Corberas, and he brings his daughter Angelica with him.
 Both the Prince and Tancredi are taken by Angelica's beauty.
 Soon thereafter, Tancredi makes plans to ask for her hand in marriage.
 The Prince sees the wisdom of the match because he knows that, due to his nephew's vaulting ambition, Tancredi will be in need of ready cash, which Angelica's father will happily provide.
 With the blessing of both the Prince and Don Calogero, Tancredi and Angelica get engaged.
-Noticing Tancredi shift his allegiance from Garibaldi to King Victor Emmanuel's newly-formed army, the Prince wistfully judges that his nephew is the kind of opportunist who will flourish in the new Italy.
+Noticing Tancredi shift his allegiance from Garibaldi to King Victor Emmanuel's newly formed army, the Prince wistfully judges that his nephew is the kind of opportunist who will flourish in the new Italy.